karolak6612/ItemEditor/qt6_project/README.md

 - Use `Q_OBJECT` macro for Qt meta-object system
 - Export plugin using `Q_PLUGIN_METADATA`

-## Testing Strategy
-- Unit tests for each component
-- Integration tests for plugin system
-- UI tests for dialog functionality
-- Cross-platform compatibility tests

 ## Documentation
 - Complete API documentation using Doxygen
 - Migration guides for each component